Maximizing Leather Longevity: The Essential Guide to Sealing

 • Allow It to Dry: Let the sealant dry completely, away from direct heat or sunlight.
 This may take a few hours to overnight, depending on the product.

 • Buff (if necessary): Some sealants may require buffing after drying to achieve the desired finish.
 Use a clean, soft cloth to buff the leather gently.
+This step is especially important for burnished leather finishes.

 • Reapply as Needed: Over time and with regular use, the sealant may wear off.
 Reapply periodically to maintain protection, especially after cleaning the leather.